 - Cost: Topping a tree requires less skill than properly pruning a tree.
 Therefore, topping usually costs less in the short run.
 But the true costs of topping lie in reduced property values, removal expenses if the tree dies, treatment expenses if the tree contracts insects or diseases, the risk of liability and injury from weak branches, and increased future maintenance.

 Flush Cuts & Stubs

 For many years it was common practice to use flush cuts.
-Thanks to further research and new knowledge as an industry we now know that flush cuts are harmful to the tree.
+Thanks to further research and new knowledge as an industry, we now know that flush cuts are harmful to the tree.
 Flush cuts are made too close to the trunk and remove the natural protection boundary of the tree.
 This can lead to trouble healing and decay to begin in the trunk.
-On the other hand, leaving stubs when you prune is detrimental to the tree often causing the stub to rot and cavities to develop.
+On the other hand, leaving stubs when you prune is detrimental to the tree as it often causes the stub to rot and cavities to develop.

 Lion’s Tailing is the over-pruning of the interior branches of a tree’s crown.
 This unbalances the crown, distributing future growth towards the branch ends and shifts the tree’s center of gravity higher.
 Between the center of gravity change and weaker branch structure trees that have been lion’s tailed are more likely to snap easily during storms.
 Lion’s tailing may also result in sunburned bark tissues and waterspouts.